department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/undergraduate-graduate-programs.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

 Find out if you can use GI Bill benefits for college as a Veteran, service member, or qualified dependent.
-Learn about payment rates for undergraduate and graduate degree courses at institutions of higher learning-- like a 4-year university, community college, or graduate school.
+Learn about payment rates for undergraduate and graduate degree courses at institutions of higher learning&mdash;like a 4-year university, community college, or graduate school.

 </div>